South Carolina runs over No. 5 Tennessee 63-38; Hooker hurt - WHIZ News

 Tennessee: A promising season for Tennessee imploded when the defense could not make a stop.
 South Carolina scored touchdowns on nine of 11 drives.
 One of the unsuccessful ones was a one-play drive that ended the first half.

-South Carolina: The Gamecocks beat a Top 5 team for only the seventh time and their fans rushed the field.
+South Carolina: The Gamecocks beat a Top 5 team for only the seventh time.
 It was their biggest win since knocking off No. 2 Georgia 20-17 in 2019 in double overtime.
 The 63 points were the most in an SEC game by the Gamecocks since they beat Mississippi State 65-39 in 1995.

 POLL IMPLICATIONS